Sample read · Invented persona

 5.7/10

 That’s a 2.8-point gap.
-The pattern your audit warned about, in your own data.
+The pattern your opening conversation named, in your own data.

 The bar you set with your first three.